 - Designed around a 17th century house, we find a 6 acre garden.
 There are different historically inspired formal gardens.
 In the potager, true to a traditional plan, we find fruit, vegetable, herbs and cutting flowers as well as fruit trees.
 Nearby there is a walled herb garden with chamomile paths as well as a cloister walk which was inspired by a Pre-Raphaelite painting.
 The double herbaceous borders reflect Victorian taste.
 With soft pastel colours we’ll find monkshood, delphinium and iris amongst many other different plants of interest.
 There is also a canal garden.

 - Our visit to Nymans Garden marks the end of our day and from there we’ll head back to our hotel.
-Make your own arrangements for dinner, either at the hotel with its award winning restaurant or nearby at one of the restaurants recommended by the Hotel’s concierge.
+Join the group for dinner in the early evening.

-Day 6 – 29 May 2023 – Gardens Visited: Sheffield Park, Gravetye Manor.
+Day 5 – 23 May 2024 – Gardens Visited: Sheffield Park.
 BREAKFAST & LUNCH INCLUDED

 - In 1775 ‘Capability’ Brown landscaped 120 acres of gardens and woodland for Lord Sheffield, the owner of Sheffield Park.
 Later sold and bought by Arthur G Soames and enlarged to 265 acres, much of what remains today was made between 1909 and 1934 by him.
 Sheffield Park is a fine example of a Landscape Movement garden.
 Noted for their scale, Sheffield Park has 5 lakes each linked by cascades and boasts one of the finest collections of trees in the British Isles.
 During our Spring visit, we expect to see a fine display of flowering trees and rare shrubs including Amelanchier spp., Cornus florida, dendrons, azaleas as well as mass plantings of daffodils and sheets of bluebells.

-- At the end of the day we’ll travel back to the Doubletree by Hilton London Victoria hotel in central London for the last night of this tour.
-Make your own arrangements for dinner either in the hotel or at one of the restaurants recommended by the Hotel’s concierge.
+- At the end of the day we’ll travel back to the Doubletree by Hilton London Victoria hotel in central London.
+Make your own arrangements for dinner.

 - AccommodationLuxury 4* Hotels